Depression and Anxiety

 Many people experience depression or anxiousness having to do with something extraordinary that has occurred in their lives while others may experience depression or anxiety as chronic or ongoing but not necessarily related to a particular situation.
 Both types (episodic or chronic) can impair one’s ability to function at work, school, in one’s personal life (i.e. home care or personal hygiene) or in relationships (i.e. isolating or irritability).

-I use a cognitive behavioral approach to treating anxiety and depression.
-Thinking and acting differently requires learning and practicing new skills.
+At the same time that we are exploring what has caused your anxiety and/or depression we will begin to address your present situation using a cognitive behavioral approach.
+Thinking, acting (and feeling) differently requires learning and practicing new skills.
 I teach strategies for changing maladaptive thoughts and behaviors that can bring about a shift in overall mood.